earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Does Cloud Kinski use Ableton?

 A: Our first album Nanu is our based upon live recordings from our shows.
-We used our favourite multitrack recording takes for the album, except for “French Song / emoticone”.
+We used our favourite multitrack recording takes for the album, except for “French Song / émoticône”.
 Our favourite take of French Song was recorded the first rehearsal we improvised this song.
 We post-produced the live recordings using Ableton.

 Q: What does Nanu mean?
 Is it an alien word?